$F$-factors in hypergraphs via absorption: Introduction

 One of the key techniques in finding perfect matchings (evaluating $t_l^k(n, k)$) is the absorption technique, which was first introduced by R\"{o}dl, Ruci\'{n}ski and Szemer\'{e}di~\cite{MR2500161}.
-Roughly speaking, the absorption technique reduce the task of finding a perfect matching in $H$ to finding an almost perfect matching, that is, a matching covering all but at most $\epsilon |H|$ vertices for some small $\epsilon >0$.
+Roughly speaking, the absorption technique reduces the task of finding a perfect matching in $H$ to finding a matching covering all but at most $\eps |V(H)|$ vertices for some small $\eps >0$.
 Here, we generalise the absorption technique to $F$-factors.